 Founded in 1905, the Gordon District Cricket Club has a proud history.

-Throughout it's history, Gordon has participated in the main Sydney Grade Cricket competition.
-During this period the clubs has won the club championship four times and the first grade premiership on six occasions (including back to back premierships in 89/90 and 90/91).
-As well as its premiership successes, Gordon has produced a long list of representative players - including 19 Australian representatives and 37 NSW players.
+Since then, the men’s club has participated in Sydney’s premier grade cricket competitions.
+During this period the clubs has won the club championship four times, the first-grade premiership on six occasions as a long list of lower grade premierships.
+As well as playing successes, Gordon has produced a long list of representative players – including 19 Australian Test representatives and over 40 NSW players.

 Most importantly it has, over the years, been a most enjoyable place to play cricket.